 Just because you are still in school doesn’t mean networking is not useful to you.
 On the contrary.
 That is one of the best times to start making connections.
 Those interactions that might not seem like much at the time have the power to produce results later down the road.

 You also don’t have to have an official title to your name.
 It is not necessary to have a Ph.D. to mingle.

-We find that those just starting out in their professional career do not view networking as an important step of the process.
+I find that those just starting out in their professional career do not view networking as an important step of the process.
 That networking doesn’t apply to them because they don’t have a detailed LinkedIn profile.